fiwswe/openbsd-networking/pfconftestwatchdog/README.md

-# pf(4) — safe configuration testing
+# pf(4) — Safe remote configuration testing

 Testing [pf(4)](https://man.openbsd.org/pf) configuration changes on remote servers is potentially dangerous!
 There is a non-zero chance that the change will prevent admin access to the host.
+Recovering from such a situation would require console access to the machine.

 This mechanism implements a watchdog which allows testing the changes and unless the ok is given by the remote admin will revert to a working configuration.

 Note: This is very specific to [OpenBSD](https://openbsd.org).
 Porting this to another platform should only be attempted if [pf(4)](https://man.openbsd.org/pf) is used on that platform.
 The basic concepts might work with other local firewalls though.
 Also remember that the default shell on [OpenBSD](https://openbsd.org) is [ksh(1](https://man.openbsd.org/ksh).

+This has been used and tested on [OpenBSD 6.9](https://openbsd.org/69.html) and [OpenBSD 7.0](https://openbsd.org/70.html).

 ### Files